Ovarian Cyst in Leesburg

 Obstetrics & Gynecology located in Centreville, VA & Leesburg, VA

 Ovarian cysts are very common and affect almost all women.
-However, in most cases, an ovarian cyst comes and goes without causing symptoms, so you may not even realize you have one.
+In most cases, an ovarian cyst comes and goes without causing symptoms, so you may not even realize you have one.
 However, about 8% of women develop large ovarian cysts that require treatment.
-Midatlantic OBGYN in Centreville and Leesburg, Virginia, specializes in the diagnosis and treatment of ovarian cysts.
+Midatlantic OBGYN has great experience in the diagnosis and treatment of ovarian cysts for women in Leesburg and Centreville.
 To schedule an appointment, contact the office by phone or through the online tool today.

 An ovarian cyst refers to a fluid-filled sac that develops in or on your ovary.
 Ovarian cysts are very common and most often benign.
 The most common types of ovarian cysts develop during your menstrual cycle and include:

 Follicle cysts develop when the sac released from your ovary that contains your egg fails to open, causing the cyst to develop.
 Follicle cysts are harmless, rarely cause discomfort, and resolve on their own within 1-3 months.

 Corpus luteum cysts

 When your follicle sac releases the egg during ovulation, the mass of cells left behind are referred to as corpus luteum.
 Normally, the corpus luteum shrinks after the egg is released and emits hormones to prepare your body for your next menstrual cycle.

 However, if the corpus luteum doesn’t shrink, cyst forms.
 Like follicle cysts, corpus luteum cysts resolve on their own in time.
 But they can also grow large in size, bleed, or cause the ovaries to twist.

 Some women in Leesburg and Centreville develop multiple cysts on their ovaries, which is a condition called polycystic ovary syndrome (PCOS) that is a common cause of infertility.